Extensible-AI/DAGent/README.md

 ## TODOs
 - [ ] Look if things run in memory and how to isolate for large workflows -> e.g. funcA(funcB(...)) -> funcA(...) -> funcB(...)
-- [ ] Creating a data model for communication between functions -> autogenerate?
+- [ ] Creating a data model for communication between functions + schema validation -> autogenerate?
 - [ ] Logging
 - [ ] Alerting on error
 - [x] Add a compile method to derive data models and tool descriptions